With "The Beat Goes On" stomping into the Top Ten,

 March recording sessions in Milan produce "Il Cammino Di Ogni Speranza" for a no-win entry in the San Remo Song Festival, coupled with Sonny soloing on "L'umanita".
 Back home, Leaves' guitarist Bill Rinehart produces "A Beautiful Story" to follow-up "The Beat Goes On".
 (Sonny has made an aborted attempt at a solo version a few months earlier.)
 Despite optimism and advance orders, the dreamy piece of commercial oom-pah-pah flower power fails to crack the Top 40.

 As Summer turns to Fall, Sonny strikes back with a vengeance: the duo's "Plastic Man" is a Salvation Army-styled warning to one and all about phonies pushing a corrupting aganda.
 Musically it's fine, but lyrically it's a sermon in ill disguise, and fares worse than "A Beautiful Story".
-But he's far from done with the idea, and his solo LP INNER VIEWS is unleashed in September with much fanfare...none of which is realized commercially.
+But he's far from done with the idea of peddling reactionary ideas set to music, and his solo LP INNER VIEWS is unleashed in September with much fanfare...none of which is realized commercially.
 "Laugh At Me" isn't included on the five-track opus arranged by Don Peake.
-But with Sonny's twelve minutes stream-of-consciousness rap opening the album ("I Just Sit There"), and close to eight minutes of a hippie chick's descent from pot to prostitution ("Pammie's On A Bummer") for a finale, a lil 'ole protest ditty would possibly provide levity.
+But with Sonny's twelve minutes stream-of-consciousness rap opening the album ("I Just Sit There"), and eight minutes of a hippie chick's descent from listening to bad songs on the radio to prostitution, pot and acid ("Pammie's On A Bummer") for a finale, a lil 'ole protest ditty would possibly offer up some levity.
+Sunshine Pop it sure ain't.
 (The album will be a bulk feature of cutout bins at 2/$1 for a decade, but as a 1998 Limited Edition CD of 5,000 copies it will sell our quickly...at twenty bucks a throw.)

 THE BEST OF SONNY & AND CHER almost makes the Top 20, and is Atco's last chance to recoup some unencumbered cash for the foreseeble future.
 The next Sonny & Cher 45 is an excellent blaster sourced from Mark Barkan: "Good Combination" is a horn-driven, riff-ridden popper with excellent harmonies.
 The B-side - "You And Me" (and bagpipes) - is another good one from Sonny's pen.
 The single scrapes into the Hot 100, and will be the last Sonny & Cher record to do so for four years.

-Over at Imperial, Cher's consistently sinking her teeth into much heavier stuff.
-Always a risky proposition, the story-in-song concept is to be the theme of most of her single releases on the label, and well beyond.
-The unfortunate heroine is beset by trials like being misunderstood by both her parents and God ("Where Do You Go" ) and jilted at the church ("Bang Bang").
-In "I Feel Something In The Air" she's a pregnant tho' unmarried teen; in "Mama" she's a pregant tho' unmarried teen who gives birth to a little girl who's growing up to be...you guessed it.
-And then she's dealing with murder in one of the finest interpretations of the hippie classic "Hey Joe", but finally gets married and becomes a father on his way out the door.
+Over at Imperial, Cher's consistently sinking her teeth into the heavier stuff.
+Always a risky proposition, the story-in-song concept will be the theme of most of her single releases on the label, and well beyond.
+Our unfortunate heroine is beset by trials like being misunderstood by both parents and God ("Where Do You Go" ) and jilted at the church ("Bang Bang").
+In "I Feel Something In The Air" she's a pregnant tho' unmarried teen; in "Mama" she's still single with a girl child who's on her way to be...you guessed it.
+And then she's dealing with murder in one of the better interpretations of the hippie classic "Hey Joe", but finally weds and becomes a father on his way out the door.

 Sonny and Harold Battiste continue cutting Cher solo tracks at the end of the year which will see scattered release on Imperial across the following year, with a business associate of Sonny's (Denis Pregnolato) also on board as co-producer.